-Location.
+15300.2(a) Location.
 Classes 3, 4, 5, 6, and 11 are qualified by consideration of where the project is to be located - a project that is ordinarily insignificant in its impact on the environment may in a particularly sensitive environment be significant.
 Therefore, these classes are considered to apply in all instances, except where the project may impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies.

 The City of Los Angeles does not propose to adopt a Class 3, 4, 5, 6, or 11 CE, and these classes of CEs are not applicable to the proposed project.
 Additionally, according to the analysis performed in Appendix A, there are no environmental resources of hazardous or critical concern that are designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies on the project site, such as critical habitat for listed threatened or endangered species.

-Furthermore, as discussed in Section VIII, Hazards and Hazardous Materials, of Appendix A, there are no active designated hazardous waste sites on the project site, and no listed sites are located within close proximity (0.1 mile) of the project site.
+Furthermore, as discussed in Section VIII, Hazards and Hazardous Materials, of Appendix A, there are no active designated hazardous waste sites on the project site.
+The nearest listed site is Vishay Techno, located approximately 525 feet southeast of the project site.
+The Vishay Techno site was listed as a voluntary cleanup site due to electronic manufacturing and maintenance contamination that resulted in elevated volatile organic compound (VOC) levels in the soils.
+This case was certified in 2009 with a groundwater well decommissioning (DTSC 2009).
+Given the results of the database search and the fact that no ground disturbance is proposed, no impact related to the release of hazardous materials associated with soil or groundwater contamination would occur.

 The project site is located in an urbanized area, and there are no critical environmental resources, such as wetlands or wildlife, on-site.
-Therefore, this exception to a CE does not apply to the Holistic Pain Relief, LLC indoor cultivation, distribution, manufacturing and commercial cannabis licensing applications.
+Therefore, this exception to a CE does not apply to The Green Earth Farmacie indoor cultivation, distribution, and retail cannabis licensing applications.